mongodb/leafygreen-ui/packages/Checkbox/README.md

 **Default:** `false`

-Determines whether the text will be bold or not
+Determines whether the text will be bold or not.

 ### onChange